CPT Codes For MRI Knee | CPT 73221, CPT 73222, CPT 73223 & CPT 70336 | Billing Guide

 According to CMS, an MRI of cortical bone in the knee and calcifications should not be reimbursed since it does not meet the definition of a reasonable and necessary expense for an MRI knee CPT code.

 The radiology and diagnostic radiology CPT code are 73562.
-The standard guideline for this code is to use it for a three-view knee x-ray.
+Use CPT code 73562 for a three-view knee x-ray.
 In addition, use CPT code 73565 for a standing view of both knees while assessing morphology (form and structure).

 Generally, patients with osteoarthritis receive this evaluation as part of preoperative preparation.
 This code should be reported in the case of the anterior knee disorder, and only the standing perspective will consider.
 This code should not utilize for two-person studies or three knee views, even if one is a fixed view.